awsdocs/amazon-emr-management-guide/doc_source/emr-studio-set-up.md

 1. [Assign a user or group to your EMR Studio](emr-studio-manage-users.md#emr-studio-assign-users-groups)

 1. \(Optional\) Though not required, we recommend that you enable your team to use cluster templates with your EMR Studio\.
-For more information, see [Create cluster templates in AWS Service Catalog](emr-studio-cluster-templates.md)\.
+For more information, see [Create AWS CloudFormation templates for Amazon EMR Studio](emr-studio-cluster-templates.md)\.